huntdatacenter/docs/docs/administer-science/agreements/downloads.md

 **Lab coordinator**

 This individual is authorized by the data space leader to place individual Cloud Service Orders for resource adjustments.
-The administrative coordinator is also our point of contact for discussions on running agreement updates and resource reporting.
+The lab coordinator is also our point of contact for discussions on running agreement updates and resource reporting.

 **Lawful processing**